flanglet/kanzi-go/README.md

 # Build

-Useing formal releases is recommended (see https://github.com/flanglet/kanzi-go/releases).
+Using formal releases is recommended (see https://github.com/flanglet/kanzi-go/releases).

-Else, to build manually from the latest tag, follow the instructions below:
+Otherwise, to build manually from the latest tag, follow the instructions below:

 git clone https://github.com/flanglet/kanzi-go.git